 Total: 30 credit hours in philosophy

+1872

+2013 - 2014 Catalog

 6. Related Courses

 The student must also take 18 hours of related courses.
 These courses should be selected in consultation with the Adviser.

 Majors planning to pursue graduate study in Philosophy are encouraged to take PHIL 3000, 3060, 3400 and 3750, as well as PHIL 3600 or 4000-level courses in these core areas of philosophy.

 Specialized programs of study can be designed for majors preparing for professional careers in law, medicine, or business.
 See the undergraduate adviser for details.

 Honors in Philosophy

 A. Admission: Junior and senior majors with an overall minimum GPA of 3.3 may work for the citation "honors in philosophy."

 B. Requirements

 Upon graduation, the student shall have a 3.6 GPA in philosophy courses.
-The student shall complete a substantial term paper in each of two courses with two different philosophy faculty members.
+The student shall

+complete a substantial term paper in each of two courses with two different philosophy faculty members.

 - 1. One paper shall be work completed for a regular 4000-level seminar.

 - 2. One paper shall be an honors thesis completed while registered for PHIL 4990 under the direction of a second faculty member.

 Upon the recommendation of the two respective instructors and with the approval of a majority of the philosophy faculty, the student shall be awarded the citation "honors in philosophy."

 Minors in Philosophy

 A minor in Philosophy complements a variety of University major programs in the humanities, the social and natural sciences, education and business.
 All minors in Philosophy must meet the following requirements:

 - 1. 21 hours in philosophy with a minimum GPA of 2.0.

 - 2. PHIL 3210 or 3230.

 - 3. At least one course numbered 4000 or above.

 - 4. No more than one independent study, PHIL 4920, will count toward the completion of the minor.

 - 5. The program of study must be approved by the department undergraduate Adviser and verified before graduation.

 Specific predesigned programs of study are available in the following areas:

-Prelaw
+Prelaw V

+1872

 Philosophy and medicine

+2013 - 2014 Catalog

 Philosophy and education

 Philosophy of natural science

 Philosophy of social science

 Also available is a philosophy minor with honors.
 Specific requirements are:

 - 1. Requirements 1 through 5 above.

 - 2. At least two courses at the 4000 level

 - 3. Either an honors section of a 3000-level course or a 3000-level course taken under an honors contract.

 - 4. A minimum GPA of 3.3 in philosophy.

+Department of Political Science and Public Administration

 Political Science and Public Administration

-Catalog Copy for Political Science and Public Administration

-Political Science and Public Administration

 Sam Nelson, Chair

-Lynn Bachelor, Undergraduate Adviser (students whose last names start A-L)

-Mark Denham, Undergraduate Adviser (students whose last names start M-Z)

-Sam Nelson, Pre-law Adviser
+Lynn Bachelor, Undergraduate Adviser Sam Nelson, Pre-law Adviser

 Renee Heberle, Undergraduate Honors in Political Science

 Degrees Offered: Political Science offers a program for a bachelor of arts.

 Advanced Placement

-THE UNIVERSITY OF

 Students with a score of 3, 4 or 5 on the American Government and Politics examination will receive credit for PSC 1200.

 Students with a score of 3, 4 or 5 on the Comparative Government test will receive credit for PSC 1100.

 Requirements for the Undergraduate Major

-2012-2013 Catalog

 Either PSC 1200, American National Government (3 cr.) or PSC 1400, Current Issues in U.S. Public Policy (3 cr.) plus a minimum of 30 additional hours in political science chosen in consultation with a departmental adviser.

 In addition, students must take one course from three of the following four fields:

 Public Administration

 PSC 3420, Public Administration, 3 hours

 International Relations

 PSC 2700, International Relations, 3 hours

+1872

+2013 - 2014 Catalog

 Comparative Government

 PSC 2600, Principles of Comparative Politics

-PSC 2610, Government of Great Britain, 3 hours

-PSC 2620, Comparative Politics of Continental Europe, 3 hours

-PSC 2660, Politics in Africa, 3 hours
+Political Theory

-Political Theory PSC 2800, Principles of Political Theory, 3 hours
+PSC 2800, Principles of Political Theory, 3 hours

 Completion of additional courses in the department to satisfy the 30-hour requirement.

 Related course work requirements: